g-harel/targetblank/README.md

 ### Extension

-Testing the extension starts the same as usual website development.
+Developing the extension starts the same as usual website development.

 ```bash
 $ npm run dev